Meet the Board: Dylan Hixon

 Mars or Moon?
 Both - which is the official position of NASA.
 I believe in a Moon to Mars approach as resources on the moon make it easier to go to mars.

 Dune or Star Wars?
 Dune.
-Dune is not a cheap rip off.
-There are even Easter eggs in Star Wars like the Giant Skeleton of a sandworm on Tatooine.
+Dune is the OG.
+There are Easter eggs in Star Wars like the Giant Skeleton of a sandworm-like creature briefly shown on Tatooine.
 Lucas clearly read those books.
-Dune is also much better at getting into the politics.
+Dune is also much better at getting into the subtleties of the politics.

 More likely: net zero or asteroid mining?
 Asteroid mining because we will never be net zero.

 What space technology do you want to mature immediately (other than sunshade)?
-Propulsion (Phasefour) or Lunar resources (Ethos Space)
+Lunar resources (Ethos Space), Plasma Propulsion (Phasefour), and space tugs (Impulse).

 Favorite space related podcast or YouTube channel Tim Dodd - Everyday Astronaut & Scott Manley.
-I like podcasts because I want the most recent information.
+Also Payload Space.
+I like podcasts because I want the most recent information, books can’t keep up anymore.

-Tim Dougherty is an ambassador for the Planetary Sunshade Foundation.
+This is an interview with Tim Dougherty.
+Tim is an ambassador for the Planetary Sunshade Foundation.
 He is the author of Timelapse (Ten Speed Press, 2020) and is currently developing a new book exploring the next era of space infrastructure.
 He runs Lagrange Points, a media project focused on defining the geography of space and humanity’s future beyond Earth.